parflow/parflow/docs/pf-keys/tutorials/sub_tables.rst

 ----

-For example, try adding the following line just above the ``run()`` method call in the ``default_richards.py`` Python test:
+For example, try adding the following line just above the ``run()`` method call in the ``default_richards.py`` Python test, with the name of the output file passed in as the ``file_name`` argument:

 .. code-block:: python3

-    drich.write_subsurface_table()
+    drich.write_subsurface_table(file_name='def_richards_subsurf.txt')

+If you do not provide ``file_name``, the default file will be a *.csv* file with the name of your run and *subsurface*.
+In this case, the default file would be *default_richards_subsurface.csv*.
-Execute the Python script, and you should see an output file called *default_richards_subsurface.csv* containing the following:
+Execute the Python script, and you should see the output file *def_richards_subsurf.txt* containing the following:

 .. code-block:: bash

-    key,Perm,Porosity,SpecStorage,RelPermAlpha,RelPermN,SatAlpha,SatN,SRes,SSat
-    domain,-,-,0.0001,0.005,2.0,0.005,2.0,0.2,0.99
-    background,4.0,1.0,-,-,-,-,-,-,-
+  key         Perm  Porosity  SpecStorage  RelPermAlpha  RelPermN  SatAlpha  SatN  SRes  SSat domain      -     -         0.0001       0.005         2.0       0.005     2.0   0.2   0.99
+  background  4.0   1.0       -            -             -         -         -     -     -

 See that it only prints out the properties that are explicitly assigned to each of the subsurface units ``domain`` and ``background``.